Venture Readiness Program (VRP)

 - Day 4 Integrate the components from the first three days of the boot camp, develop a draft of the business plan, draft the executive summary

-- Day 5 Teams present their financing pitch to panel (present for 30 minutes, 20 minutes of Q&A plus feedback).
+- Day 5 Teams present their financing pitch to the panel (present for 30 minutes, 20 minutes of Q&A plus feedback).
 All team members are expected to participate in the presentation

 Each day will be broken into three sections, which will consist of a lecture and discussion period on a venture plan topic, followed by a project team exercise.
 Homework will be assigned for completion overnight.